What Should Everyone Learn From Thucydides

 Indeed, when he tried to speak to women he did not treat them as equal to men, but including women in his speech is still an important matter, as it gives some insight into the fact that he was really trying to motivate the population of Athens and did everything he could to win the war.

 What remained alive even nowadays is Thucydides’ work and there are some conclusions that can be drawn from it.
-Domination of the strongest is still a part in every aspect of our lives and, in order to become equal to them, one should always avoid idealism and hope for their arguments and actions.
+Domination of the strongest is still a part of every aspect of our lives and, in order to become equal to them, one should always avoid idealism and hope for their arguments and actions.
 Equality cannot be obtained simply through the means of social norms or laws when there’s always one eager to put his „army on the table” to dominate them all.

 Domination is not meant for states only, but for our everyday life and I hope this short lesson will enlighten most of the readers and will change their perspective (a little, or a little more) into developing a greater and more effective attitude in their daily deeds.